 Minimizes Pressure Ulcers

-This is the percentage of residents who sustained a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are routinely the result of residents not being moved frequently enough.
+This tells you the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered by many experts to be a measure of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often the result of residents not being moved frequently enough.

 Minimizes Serious Falls